GeNeHetX/CellAtlasPDAC/README.md

 2) Cluster Comparison:

 - A comprehensive comparison is performed between all clusters to evaluate their hierarchical relationships.
-This involves counting how frequently nodes from one cluster appear above or below nodes from another cluster.
-This comparison helps identify potential parent-child relationships between clusters.
+Nodes from each cluster are compared against nodes from all other clusters.
+For each pairwise comparison, we count how frequently nodes from one cluster appear above or below nodes from another cluster.
+This analysis helps in identifying **potential parent-child relationships** between clusters.
+- An initial version of this process is available in the accompanying notebook for quick exploration.
+- The most up-to-date and optimized implementation is included in the standalone script:
+    **`clusters_pairwise_comparison.py`**.

 3) Flow-Based Hierarchical Assignment: